Killing of Lindani Myeni: Honolulu Police Department statement

 The day after the killing, Chief of Police Susan Ballard told the press that officers responded to a reported burglary.
 Myeni had exhibited "erratic and odd behavior" inside the residence before assaulting three police officers outside.
 When the first officer arrived and ordered Myeni to get on the ground, she said Myeni charged at him, punching him several times.
 Another officer tried to intervene, and the third officer tried non-lethal force first, deployed a Taser, which didn't stop him.
 The first officer fired a single round, but Myeni "continued and straddled" another officer, and that's when "Officer two" fired three rounds.
 She added that all three officers had been sent to the hospital and that the officers' shooting of Myeni was justified because "(Myeni) seriously injured the officers and their lives were in jeopardy."
 The department released a recording of the 911 call to the press, along with footage from police body cameras at the scene.

 Two days after the killing, Acting Deputy Chief Allan Nagata said that the three involved officers "were very brave and they fought for their lives," adding that the shooting "was not a case of overreaction."

 Wrongful death lawsuit

 On April 21, 2021, Lindsay Myeni filed a wrongful death claim against the city.
 Her lawyer, James Bickerton, subsequently conducted depositions of witnesses, including the couple and the owner of the home.
 Bickerton was able to obtain more video footage with a subpoena as a result of the claim, including more body camera footage and a Ring video recording from the residence.
+On July 30th, 2025 the wrongful death was dismissed and the officers involved in the shooting were cleared.